 Financial instruments that potentially subject the Group to significant concentrations of credit risk consist primarily of cash and accounts receivable.
-As of December 31, 2021, and 2020, \$91,627,041 and \$22,198,257 of the Group's cash and cash equivalents and restricted cash from continuing operations was on deposit at financial institutions in the PRC and Hong Kong, which the management believes are of high credit quality.
-On May 1, 2015, China's new Deposit Insurance Regulation came into effect, pursuant to which banking financial institutions, such as commercial banks, established in China are required to purchase deposit insurance for deposits in RMB and in foreign currency placed with them for up RMB 500,000 (USD \$72,000).
+As of December 31, 2023, and 2022, \$114,651,940 and \$67,318,573 of the Group's cash and cash equivalents and restricted cash was on deposit at financial institutions in the PRC and Hong Kong, which the management believes are of high credit quality.
+On May 1, 2015, China's new Deposit Insurance Regulation came into effect, pursuant to which banking financial institutions, such as commercial banks, established in China are required to purchase deposit insurance for deposits for each account in each bank in RMB and in foreign currency placed with them for up RMB 500,000 (USD \$70,424).
 Such Deposit Insurance Regulations would not be effective in providing complete protection for the Group's accounts, as its aggregate deposits are much higher than the coverage limit.
 However, the Group believes that the risk of failure of any of these Chinese banks is remote.
-Bank failure is uncommon in China and the Group believes that those Chinese banks that hold the Group's cash and cash equivalents, restricted cash and short-term investments are financially sound based on public available information.
+Bank failure is uncommon in China and the Group believes that the Chinese banks that hold the Group's cash and cash equivalents, restricted cash and short-term investments are financially sound based on public available information.
 In Hong Kong, the DPS is established under the Deposit Protection Scheme Ordinance (DPS Ordinance).
-In case a member bank of DPS (a Scheme member) fails, the DPS will pay compensation up to a maximum of HK\$500,000 (approximately US\$64,000) to each depositor of the failed Scheme member.
-Balances in excess of the insured amount as of December 31, 2021 was approximately \$89,804,000.
+In case a member bank of DPS (a Scheme member) fails, the DPS will pay compensation up to a maximum of HK\$500,000 (approximately US\$ 64,013) to each depositor of the failed Scheme member.
+Balances in excess of the insured amounts as of December 31, 2023 were approximately \$110,968,651.